Illyrology: History

-Written studies about the Illyrians and Illyria, their history and cultures, go back to classical antiquity with Greco-Roman historiography and accounts, possibly beginning with Hesiod, Hecataeus and Herodotus and best known through such authors as Thucydides, Aristotle, Polybius, Velleius Paterculus Suetonius, Pausanias, Appian, Cassius Dio, Diodorus Siculus, Julius Caesar, Strabo, Titus Livius, Pliny the Elder, Pomponius Mela, Polyaenus, St. Jerome etc. Modern Illyrian studies originated in the late 18th and early 19th century, (Johann Erich Thunmann, Arthur Evans, Hans Krahe, etc.) when many of these classical authors were rediscovered, published, translated and studied.
+Written studies about the Illyrians and Illyria, their history and cultures, go back to classical antiquity with Greco-Roman historiography and accounts, possibly beginning with Hesiod, Hecataeus and Herodotus and best known through such authors as Thucydides, Aristotle, Polybius, Velleius Paterculus Suetonius, Pausanias, Appian, Cassius Dio, Diodorus Siculus, Julius Caesar, Strabo, Titus Livius, Pliny the Elder, Pomponius Mela, Polyaenus, St. Jerome etc. Modern Illyrian studies originated in the late 18th and early 19th century, with the contributions of Johann Erich Thunmann, Arthur Evans, Hans Krahe, etc. when many of these classical authors were rediscovered, published, translated and studied.
 In archaeological, cultural, historical and linguistic studies, research about the Illyrians, from the late 18th to the 21st century, has moved from the Illyrian movement and Pan-Illyrian theories, which identified as Illyrians some groups north of the Balkans and in Continental Europe (mainly in Central Europe), even in Northern Europe (Max Vasmer, 1928 Julius Pokorny, 1936) to more well-defined groupings based on Illyrian onomastics and material anthropology since the 1960s as newer inscriptions were found and sites excavated.